teapot123/teapot123.github.io/_pages/about.md

 I joined Computer Science & Engineering (CSE) Department at Washington University in St. Louis (WashU) in 2024 as an Assistant Professor.
 I received my Ph.D. degree in Computer Science Department, UIUC, advised by Prof. [Jiawei Han](http://hanj.cs.illinois.edu).
 After that, I visited UW as a researcher and worked with Prof. [Hanna Hajishirzi](https://homes.cs.washington.edu/~hannaneh/).
 Prior to UIUC, I received my Bachelor Degree in Electronic Engineering in Tsinghua University in 2018.
 My research interest broadly lies in the intersection of natural language processing and machine learning, and I am especially interested in understanding the properties of **language models** as well as improving their **trustworthiness** and **efficiency**.

+I am looking for PhD students and interns!
 If you are interested in working with me, please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSeFDUgS0Q6CiH2-SjztPRwPP4DxCED5THhKdTOgIP3fh4LSTw/viewform).  <span style="color: coral">**Check out [this page](https://teapot123.github.io/application/) for more details!**</span>

 Recent Research Interests